Vulpus/Flashpath/README.md

 When I make an substantial edit to the source I will make an addional build to the dev release.
 Product releases are released every 100 builds and are compiled and gzipped.
-With every build I will also produce a new install file.
+With every release I will also produce a new install file.